zhaoyul/aposd-vs-clean-code/README.md

 **UB:**

-You and I have had sopme very different experiences.
+You and I have had some very different experiences.

 I have certainly been helped by well placed comments.
 I have also, just as certainly, (and within this very document) been distracted and confused by a comment that was incorrect, misplaced, gratuitous, or otherwise just plain bad.